 You can visit the bus network redesign page to provide feedback on the current bus routes and transfers, which launched in April of 2021.
 The City also recently release a Downtown Core and Transit System Safety Plan to help address the security and safety concerns raised by Edmontonians.

 Why would you spend 170 M on bike paths, that is ludicrous, put that to a plebiscite I’m sure you will get the same response from the majority.
-Put that money to better useJon asked 6 months ago
+Put that money to better useJon asked about 1 year ago

 As the City continues to grow to 2 million people, it is simply not financially or environmentally sustainable to continue to invest in infrastructure exclusively for cars.
 The City Plan requires diversified investment so we can establish a mobility network that reflects the diverse needs of the many Edmonton residents, provides a range of options for how people move around, and achieves emission reduction goals.
 Many people in our city do not own cars – whether by choice or by circumstance – and move around our city by walking, rolling, biking or transit.